MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/deno.md

 - [deno.land](https://deno.land/)
     > A secure runtime for JavaScript and TypeScript.

-It's not a new language, just a different runtime for running server-side JS, created by the author of Node.
+A different runtime for running server-side JS.
+Created by the author of Node.

 It has a lot of benefits and doesn't use node modules and package.json but has its own system.

-One day Deno could be the new Node...
+One day Deno could be the new Node.

 ## Samples